Interstellar-Network/rs-common/http-grpc-client/README.md

-#
+# http-grpc-client

 TODO the http client is used both:
-- from the pallets/ in this repo
+- from the pallets/ repo
 - as a dependency of `lib-garble-rs`

 Be **REALLY** to make sure this client is compatible with no_std/sgx.